 Cable laying vessels are used for laying sub-sea cables.
 In addition to laying sub-sea cables, cable layers are also able to retrieve broken or damaged sub-sea cables and repair them on board.
 Depending on water depth and the risk of potential damage, sub-sea cables are buried in the sea floor by the cable layer using a special plough.
 A DP 2 system enables the vessel to remain in a precise position above the defined cable route, cable laying vessels are now equipped with powerful propulsion systems and a dynamic positioning system.
 The cable is usually stowed spirally in a cable carousel (horizontal rotating table) and unreeled according to the speed at which the cable laying takes place.
-Today, the largest cable layers can stow and lay up to 7,000 tonnes and more of cables on board.
+Today, the largest cable layers can stow and more than 10,000 tonnes and more of cables on board.